sethmlarson/sethmlarson.dev/app/markdown/2022-11-19/ubuntu-22-10-on-dell-xps-15-9520.md

 Time to retrieve those values and get access to my passwords so I can login to my accounts.

 - Open Firefox
-- Install the Bitlocker extension
+- Install the BitWarden extension
-- Login to Bitlocker
+- Login to BitWarden
 - Download the `id_rsa`, `id_rsa.pub`, and `gpg.key` files from secure notes

 ```bash